 The word “Jujutsu” can be translated to mean “soft, gentle, or flexible technique.”
 The small circular movements create mechanical leverage, as in joint manipulation.
 The natural actions of Jujutsu are precise, robust, and fluid.
 Many of the moves used in Jujutsu are applied in direct physical contact, in proximity for close-quarters fighting.
 The various striking techniques of Jujutsu target vital areas such as the face, throat, groin, and back of the neck.
 Philosophically there remains a strong emphasis on fighting the internal enemy within oneself and incorporating mind, body, and spiritual concepts.

-Jujutsu includes joint hyperextension, hyperflexion and rotational forces creating uncomfortable locking positions that is extremely useful in weaponless hand-to-hand combat.
+Jujutsu includes joint hyperextension, hyperflexion, and rotational forces creating uncomfortable locking positions that are extremely useful in weaponless hand-to-hand combat.
 Grappling, takedowns, throws, and strangulation play a significant role in Jujutsu.
-Most schools of Jujutsu teach some form of weapon techniques including knives, sticks canes, short swords, and or the use of ropes.
+Most Jujutsu schools teach weapon techniques, including knives, sticks, canes, short swords, and ropes.
 When used correctly, it is possible to disarm an opponent and take a weapon away.
-Defensive techniques against modern weapons such as guns are taught as well, with a strong focus on neutralizing an opponent without harming him or her.
-In fact, many Jujutsu students learn healing techniques, resuscitation, and massage.
+Many Jujutsu students are trained in healing, such as resuscitation, massage, and pain management techniques.

 In 1532 AD Takenouche Hisamori founded one of the first Ryu that used Jujutsu as original art.
 Legend has it that while on a pilgrimage, Takenouche collapsed from exhaustion after training and meditating for several days.
 In his delirium, he received a vision from a phantom warrior.
 The warrior taught him five techniques of immobilization and the advantages of using short weapons over long ones.